1 death, 10 new cases of COVID-19 reported in Deaf Smith County

-DEAF SMITH COUNTY, Texas (KFDA) - Officials in Deaf Smith County reported a new death caused by COVID-19 today.
+DEAF SMITH COUNTY, Texas (KFDA) - Officials in Hereford reported one new death related to COVID-19 in Deaf Smith County today.

-At this time, there are 193 active cases of COVID-19 in Deaf Smith County.
+At this time, there are 224 active cases of the virus in Deaf Smith County.

 Armstrong County: 50